SoftUni-Internal/interactive-content/EN/06-Forms/05-Summary.md

 `state = {value: ''};`

 - Controlled forms
-  - State is handled by the component
+  * state is handled by the component
-  - Using event handlers to take care of changes in state as well as form submissions
+  * using event handlers to take care of changes in state as well as form submissions

 ```js